szze/SpecFlowPlus-Resources/Configuring-SpecFlowPlus-Runner-Visual-Studio-Test-Explorer-Integration.md

 ### Profile

-SpecFlow+ Runner uses [[test profiles|SpecFlowPlus Runner Test Profiles]] to configure the test suite and execution details.
+SpecFlow+ Runner uses [[test profiles|SpecFlowPlus-Runner-Profiles]] to configure the test suite and execution details.
 The Test Explorer integration looks for the file `VisualStudio.srprofile` in your project.
 If the file does not exists, the `Default.srprofile` file is used instead.

 ### Processor Architecture